 - Optimise material efficiency;

 - Eliminate hazardous materials;

 Our home compostable packaging solutions are made from naturally occurring plant based materials such as FSC recycled paper, cellulose, GE-free corn and sugarcane.
 We are also working with a variety of experimental new materials, so if you are looking for a solution, we may have it.

 Healthy soil is rich in microorganisms such as bacteria, fungi, enzymes and soil loving worms, who love to recycle organic waste into rich soil.
 Garden and food waste, paper, cardboard and home compostable packaging can all be placed in the home compost.

 When a warm aerated home compost is maintained at an ambient temperature of 20 - 30 degrees Celsius, the film/packaging material will break down.
 The composting process can be enhanced by cutting the packaging up into smaller pieces.

-The compostable film used in our packaging is made from cellulose, which is found in the cell wall of plants.
-Our cellulose is sourced from sustainably grown eucalyptus trees and once in the home compost environment is easily broken down into biomass, CO2 and water.
-Being safely reabsorbed back into the earth environment within 180 days.
+The certified home compostable film used in our packaging is made from cellulose, which is found in the cell wall of plants.
+Our cellulose is sourced from sustainably grown eucalyptus trees and once placed in the home compost environment, it is easily broken down into biomass, CO2 and water.
+The material is then safely reabsorbed back into the earth environment within 180 days.

 50% of all household waste is compostable (food waste) and could be rotting away in a home backyard compost.
 For more information on how to set up your own home compost visit https://compostcollective.org.nz/learn-online If you are unable to manage your own compost at home, enquire with your local council to find out what companies there are in your area that collect organic waste.
 One of our favourites in New Zealand is https://www.supertrash.nz/our-services